Node Deployment in Heterogeneous Rayleigh Fading Sensor Networks: Experiments

-Here, we compare our proposed PEEL algorithm with the CF, HTTL, PSO, and VFA algorithms introduced in Section \ref{Heterogeneous_WSNs_with_Outage_Probability_Constraints}.
-However, instead of restricting all wireless links to have an outage probability below $\epsilon = 1\%$, we consider the ergodic capacity for all communication channels.
-The result for each method can then be interpreted as the amount of power that can, on average, allow the flow of data in each link to pass through.

-The weighted power consumption of these methods for the heterogeneous WSN under consideration is provided in Table \ref{weighted_power_ergodic_capacity}.
-The PEEL algorithm outperforms other methods and achieves a total weighted power consumption of $8.61$mW.
-In particular, the PEEL algorithm improves the performance of the second best algorithm by more than a factor of $2$ and yields a more sustainable WSN architecture.
-The AP-sensor power trade-off for the PEEL algorithm is depicted in Fig. \ref{effect_of_beta}b where for a fixed initial node deployment, $\lambda$ is increased from $0$ to $1$.
-Similar to what we observed for the POOL algorithm in Fig. \ref{effect_of_beta}a, increasing $\lambda$ puts more weight on the APs' power consumption and makes it more important to optimize.
-This can also be inferred from Eq. (\ref{necessary_condition_ergodic_AP}) where APs become closer to BSs and farther from centroids as $\lambda$ increases.
+The weighted transmission power consumption of the heterogeneous WSN outlined above is summarized in Table \ref{weighted_power_ergodic_capacity} for the CF, HTTL, PEEL, PSO, and VFA algorithms.
+Since our objective function considers the ergodic capacity for all communication channels, these results can be interpreted as the amount of power that can, on average, allow the flow of data in each link to pass through.
+The PEEL algorithm outperforms all other algorithms for both uniform and Gaussian mixture sensor density functions.
+In particular, the PEEL algorithm reduces the power consumption of the second best algorithm by more than a factor of $2$.
+This in turn prolongs the network lifetime and leads to a more sustainable network architecture.

-Some key factors contributing to the superior performance of both POOL and PEEL algorithms are worth noting: While according to the Shannon's capacity formula, the required SNR for an error-free information transmission grows exponentially with the required bit-rate, most methods in the literature consider a linear approximation to this exponential behavior.
-Such a linear approximation results in an underestimation of the actual power consumption.
-In contrast, our approach in this work takes the exponential relationship between SNR and bit-rate into account.
-Another contributing factor is that this exponential relationship between the required transmission power and the flow of data is exploited in finding the optimal routing for data transfer in Algorithms \ref{optimize_Q_while_P_and_W_are_fixed_algorithm} and \ref{ergodic_capacity_optimize_Q_while_P_and_W_are_fixed_algorithm} using Lemma \ref{Appendix_D_Eq1}.
+Many factors contribute to the superior performance of the PEEL algorithm.
+According to the Shannon's capacity formula, the required SNR at the receiver is an exponential function of the transmission bit-rate for an error-free information retrieval; however, the majority of methods in the literature consider a linear approximation to this exponential relationship.
+This in turn leads to an underestimation of the actual power consumption of the network.
+On the contrary, we exploited the exponential relationship between SNR and bit-rate and designed our node deployment algorithm accordingly.
+Another major contributing factor is that this exponential relationship between the required SNR and data flow is exploited in Algorithm \ref{ergodic_capacity_optimize_Q_while_P_and_W_are_fixed_algorithm} to find the optimal routing for data transfer from sensors to base stations.